ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <video src="example.com/vids/cats.mp4" poster="example.com/posters/cats.jpg" autoplay loop controls></video>
 ```
-So yeah, those are standard elements with that familiar declarative API that makes learning and writing HTML so simple.
+So yeah, standard elements with that familiar declarative API that makes learning and writing HTML so simple.
 Pretty basic stuff; no mystery here.

 HTML gives us lots of elements to work with, but you no doubt also know it doesn't give us enough elements for everything we need.
 Not by a long shot.
 Let's takes icons for a simple example.